 How Using a Personal Loan to Pay Off Credit Card Debt Works

-Finally, using an unsecured personal loan to pay off credit cards also has the benefit of ending the cycle of credit card debt without resorting to a balance transfer card.
-Balance transfer credit cards offer an introductory rate that’s lower or sometimes even 0%.
-This might seem like an appealing offer.
+• Using an unsecured personal loan to pay off credit cards also has the benefit of ending the cycle of credit card debt without resorting to a balance transfer card.
+Balance transfer credit cards can offer an attractive introductory rate that’s lower or sometimes even 0%.
 But if the balance isn’t paid off before the promotional offer is up, the cardholder could end up paying an even higher interest rate than they started with.
 Plus, balance transfer cards often charge a balance transfer fee, which could ultimately increase the total debt someone owes.

 Recommended: Balance Transfer Credit Cards vs Personal Loans